emacsmirror/hyperdrive/README.md

 ### Upload files from your filesystem

 `hyperdrive-upload-files` lets you upload files from your filesystem to a hyperdrive.
-It accepts an `alias`, a `relative-dir`, the directory on your filesystem which will be the top-level or root directory of the hyperdrive, and the list of `files` to be shared in the hyperdrive. `files` can either be a list of filepaths or a function which returns a list of filepaths.
+It accepts a `seed`, a `relative-dir`, the directory on your filesystem which will be the top-level or root directory of the hyperdrive, and the list of `files` to be shared in the hyperdrive. `files` can either be a list of filepaths or a function which returns a list of filepaths.

 In order to upload files to a hyperdrive, you must first create it with `hyperdrive-create-namespace`.